autowarefoundation/autoware.universe/f1tenth/readme.md

 ```

 3. Record a trajectory and save at your preferred path.
 To stop recording, `Ctrl + C` and your path will be automatically saved.
-The default path for the recording is at `"/tmp/path"`.
+The default path for the recording is set to `"/tmp/path"`.
 This recording will be automatically erased after system reboot.

 ```(bash)
 # Terminal 3